When to Move From Assisted Living to Memory Care & Our Top Tips for Making the Transition

 No community wants to lose residents, but they do want to ensure that residents receive the best and safest care.

-As you consider helping your loved one make the transition from assisted living to memory care, ask for your facility for recommendations to facilities and how to navigate the best course of action.
+As you consider helping your loved one make the transition from assisted living to memory care, ask your facility for recommendations to facilities and how to navigate the best course of action.

 #2: Safety Is a Concern